bahaidev/textbrowser/README.md

             to use in conjunction with bookmark keywords (in which case it particularly ought to be available through a single param without need for system allowing expansion)
+    1. Ability to run XPath/`querySelector`-like queries against `format: "html"` fields relative to specific cells (or against original source HTML or XML document)
 1. Separate formatting within Jamilih code to CSS; unit test and performance by being able to use a natively stringifying version of Jamilih (once complete)
-1. Option to allow main browse field(s) to be reflected in heading instead of as a column to save space (e.g., Genesis or Genesis-Exodus)
-1. Option to show renamed fields (like "Book #" for Bible) before renaming (reimplement as additive plug-in but with one field on by default and the other off)
+1. Option to show renamed fields (like "Book #" -> "Book Name" for Bible) before renaming (reimplement as additive plug-in but with one field on by default and the other off)